Selling Soon: Pay Down Mortgage or Save Your Cash?

 "There are so many needs for liquidity during the process," Koss said.
 "Even if you are going with a low-cost, low-down-payment mortgage, you never know what you are going to need money for.
 Maybe you'll need repairs on your new home.
 Maybe the fees or closing costs are going to be higher than you thought.
 There are moving costs to worry about.
 I never hear people say that buying a home was less expensive than they thought.
 And if you have savings built up to help cover these costs?
 That can make all the difference."

-Koss said, too, that today's low mortgage rates means that it makes more sense to save than to pay off a home loan.
-If your mortgage has an interest rate of in the 3-percent or 4-percent range, and that mortgage interest is tax deductible, paying down your loan's balance might not provide enough of a financial benefit to make it worth your effort.
+Koss said, too, that today's low mortgage rates mean that it makes more sense to save than to pay off a home loan.
+If your mortgage has an interest rate of in the 3-percent or 4-percent range, and that mortgage interest is tax-deductible, paying down your loan's balance might not provide enough of a financial benefit to make it worth your effort.

 No equity - or negative equity - and buying up?